 Any employee who is presenting infectious illness (e.g., COVID-19) symptoms should not report to their on-campus workplace.
 Employees should report their condition to their supervisor and Human Resources and immediately seek medical guidance and/or testing for COVID-19.

-If an employee is symptomatic upon arrival at work or becomes sick with infectious illness (e.g., COVID-19) symptoms while at the workplace, absent close or proximate contact with a person with COVID-19, the employee must return home immediately and may return to work upon completing at least 10 days of isolation from the onset of symptoms OR upon receipt of a negative COVID-19 test result.
+If an employee is symptomatic upon arrival at work or becomes sick with infectious illness (e.g., COVID-19) symptoms while at the workplace, absent close or proximate contact with a person with COVID-19, the employee should return home immediately and may return to work after following the appropriate testing and/or quarantine/isolation procedures.

 CDC Guidance for COVID-19 Symptoms and the flu - https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html